edgexfoundry/cd-management/README.md

 ## Docker Image CLI

-Along with env-builder there is also another cli tool that allows you to interaget DockerHub inamge versions
+Along with env-builder there is also another cli tool that allows you to get DockerHub image versions

 ### `docker-image`